 During his time as an assistant at VCU, Stiffler had great success as a recruiter.
 In 2009, he signed a class for the Rams that ws ranked in the Top-40 by Collegiate Baseball.

 From the minute he stepped on campus as an assistant in 2007, Stiffler had an immediate impact on the program.
 He helped the Rams to the 2007 CAA title and 37 wins in just his first season.
 His mentorship of junior transfer Luke Pisker transformed into one of the most dominant seasons ever by a Black & Gold hurler with nine wins and 11 saves under his guidance.
 Pisker was later taken in the 17th round of the MLB Draft by the Washington Nationals.
 Three years later, Stiffler helped VCU claim its fifth CAA tournament title in 2010.

 Prior to his arrival at VCU, the skipper found success as an assistant at his alma mater, George Mason.
 In his five years with the Patriots, Stiffler saw the team ERA decrease each season.
 In 2004, the team made a regional appearance, and recruited Miami Marlins prospect Justin Bour.

-During his 11 seasons as an assistant, Stiffler, has coached 29 MLB draft picks, 15 of which he personally recruited, 13 of those 15 were pitchers.
-He has coached nine All-Americans, two conference player of the year award winners, 44 All-CAA honorees and one Johnny Bench finalist (awarded to the best catcher in all of college baseball).
+During his 11 seasons as an assistant, Stiffler, coached 29 MLB draft picks, 15 of which he personally recruited, 13 of those 15 were pitchers.
+He also coached nine All-Americans, two conference player of the year award winners, 44 All-CAA honorees, 10 All-Atlantic-10 honorees, and one Johnny Bench finalist (awarded to the best catcher in all of college baseball) during this stint

-He currently resides in Richmond with his wife, Jenn, and their son Wade.
+He currently resides in Richmond with his wife, Jennifer, and their children, Wade, Scout, and Penn.